-In 1790, Sultan Abdullah formed an army to take over the island and to get rid of Dutch and English, but was defeated.
-After one year, in 1791, Sultan Abdullah handed over Penang Island to the British and signed an agreement with them.
-After Francis Light's death on 21st October, 1794, Lieutenant Colonel Arthur Wellesley took over the charge of Penang Island.
-In 1800, Sir George Leith, captured a part of the Island across the channel and named it Province Wellesley.
+In 1790, Sultan Abdullah formed an army to take over the island and get rid of the Dutch and British.
+After one year, in 1791, Sultan Abdullah handed over Penang Island to the British and signed an agreement.
+After Francis Light's death on 21st October 1794, Lieutenant Colonel Arthur Wellesley took over the charge of Penang Island.
+In 1800, Sir George Leith captured a part of the island across the channel and named it Province Wellesley.
 Soon after this, Sir Goerge Leith became the Governor of the Prince of Wales Island.
-In 1805, the honorable Philip Dundas started ruling the Island.
-Penang was taken over by Singapore as the capital of the Straits Settlements in 1935.
+In 1805, the honourable Philip Dundas started ruling the island.
+Singapore took over Penang as the capital of the Straits Settlements in 1935.

 On 8th December 1941, during the Second World War, Malaya was invaded by the Japanese and Penang was heavily bombed.
 The British fled to Singapore, and Penang was under the Japanese Kempettai.
 Penang was living in fear with days of executions, torture and horror during this period.
 British Forces recaptured the Penang Island from the Japanese in 1945.